Uvacoder/port-scriptedpixels/content/blog/getting-started-with-vue.md

 Now we've initiated a new instance of an application we want to tell Vue to `mount` this application within our HTML.

-We do this by using another method from Vue called `mount()` and we pass this method the HTML ID we created earlier: `#vueApp`.
-This mount method has to be chained to the end of `createApp({})`:
+We do this by using another method from Vue called `mount()` and we pass this method the ID we used earlier: `#vueApp`.
+This mount method has to be chained to `createApp({})`:

 ```js
 Vue.createApp({}).mount('#vueApp')
 ```

-Great!
-We've added Vue to the page and initiated our application.
-If you've installed Vue devtools then you should see that it's recognised we have Vue on the page by showing a coloured icon.
+**Great!** We've added Vue to the page and initiated our application.
+If you've installed the Vue DevTools browser extension then you should see that it's acknowledged Vue on the page by showing a coloured icon.

-### Get something showing on the page
+### Show me something in the page

-Now we've got the basics setup, lets get something on the page.
+Now we've got the basics setup, lets get something rendered in the page.

-We want to add some default data, called state, in the empty object we've passed in to the `createApp`.
-This object is actaully a component!
+We want to add some default data, called **state**, in the empty object we've passed in to the `createApp` method.
+This object is actaully a **component**.

-We add state to this new component by creating adding function called `data`, that doesn't take in any parameters, and returns an object.
-This data function is called a component option, hence this type of setup is called the `options api` for Vue:
+We add state to this new component by creating adding function called `data`, that doesn't take in any parameters, and return an object.
+This data function is called a **component option**, hence this type of setup is called the `options API` in Vue:

 ```js
 Vue.createApp({